Patrick Henry School District Public Libraries

 The Malinta Branch Library, being located on the second floor of the Malinta School Building has always been affected by the school’s operating schedule.
 When the school closed its doors permanently in June 2016 to relocate to the High School campus of the Patrick Henry Schools, the library lost its home.
 Efforts to relocate the library in Malinta were unsuccessful.
 The Malinta Branch Library ceased operating as of June 1, 2016.

-The Library Board of Trustees meets the second Monday of every month at 6:00 pm.
-The board meetings are held at the Deshler Edwin Wood Memorial Library.
+The Library Board of Trustees meets the second Tuesday of every month at 6:00 pm.

 Most of the information available through OPLIN and the internet is not generated by the PHSDPL or OPLIN.

 The internet offers nearly unlimited global access to information and opinions from diverse points of view.
 However, not all information available through OPLIN and the internet is endorsed or warranted by the PHSDPL or OPLIN to be accurate, authoritative, factual or complete.
 The user assumes all risks for its use.
 Neither can the library guarantee the reliability of the computer.
 The internet links thousands of computers around the world, with no single organization or agency having responsibility for its content.
 Thus, it is likely that some of the information available will be found to be controversial, offensive or unsuitable for a minor.
 Parents must instruct their minor children as to what uses are permissible.

 The user agrees to indemnify and hold the PHSDPL and OPLIN harmless from any and all claims, losses, damages or liability arising directly or indirectly from the use of OPLIN and the internet.
 Software designed to filter sexually explicit material and other content harmful to minors have been installed on all public computers.
 Adults may request to have the filter removed.